Georgia

 Criminal Penalties

-Violations of O.C.G.A.
-16-11-62 (eavesdropping and surveillance) are felonies under Georgia law.
-Conviction carries imprisonment of one to five years, a fine of up to $10,000, or both.
+Violations of the eavesdropping and surveillance prohibitions in O.C.G.A.
+16-11-62 are felonies, with the penalty set by O.C.G.A.
+16-11-69: imprisonment of one to five years, a fine of up to $10,000, or both.
 These penalties apply to any person who secretly intercepts communications in a private place without the consent of at least one party.

 Civil Liability